TERMS & CONDITIONS

 10. TERM AND TERMINATION

-10.1 Where Goods are rented from UTS, a Minimum Rental Period will apply.
+10.1 Where software and airtime services are contracted, or goods are rented from UTS, a Minimum stated contract period will apply.

-10.2 If the Customer wishes to terminate the Contract at the end of the Minimum Rental Period, the Customer must serve written notice to terminate the Contract no less than 30 days’ prior to the expiry of the Minimum Rental Period, or any extended Minimum Rental Period as the case may be.
+10.2 If the Customer wishes to terminate the Contract at the end of the Minimum Contract Period, the Customer must serve written notice to terminate the Contract no less than 30 days’ prior to the expiry of the Minimum Contract Period, or any extended Minimum Contract Period as the case may be.

-10.3 Where the Customer does not serve notice to terminate the Contract pursuant to clause 10.2, the Minimum Rental Period will automatically extend for further fixed periods of 12 months.
+10.3 Where the Customer does not serve notice to terminate the Contract pursuant to clause 10.2, the Minimum Contract Period will automatically extend for further fixed periods of 12 months.

 10.4 Without limiting its other rights or remedies, UTS may terminate this Contract with immediate effect by giving written notice to the Customer if: